mulesoft/mule-migration-assistant/CONTRIBUTING.md

 Then we were finally ready to [develop our contribution](#developing-your-contribution).
 We created our very own [feature branch](#creating-your-topic-branch) were we'll develop our improvement, then we learnt how to [keep it updated](#updating-your-topic-branch) in order to be able to submit a [pull request](#submitting-a-pull-request) to the main Mule Migration Assistant repository

-We also covered the scenario were you need to [develop a migration to a component](#contribute-a-new-component-migration-to-mma) that is not currently supported by MMA.
+We also covered the scenario where you need to [develop a migration to a component](#contribute-a-new-component-migration-to-mma) that is not currently supported by MMA.
 Then we learnt how to [publish it](publish-your-migration-to-maven-repository) and include it into the [engine](#include-your-migration-into-mma).

 Thank you one more time for taking some time understanding how to contribute to Mule Migration Assistant.